 Religious Education, English, Humanities, Mathematics, Science, Health, Physical Education, Japanese, Technology (including Food), Art, Drama, Multimedia and Information Technology, Music, Pastoral Care.

-Year 8 students can continue with Japanese or opt to study International Studies.
-Year 8 students identified as requiring further literacy support study Linguistics instead of Japanese or International Studies.
+Year 8 students will continue with Japanese or those identified as requiring further literacy intervention will study Literacy Support.

-The Enhanced Learning department assists and supports with the literacy and numeracy needs of those Junior School boys identified as requiring further assistance in these areas.
-All Years 7 and 8 boys participate in the Wide Interest Reading English Development (WIRED) programme has been a part of the English curriculum.
+All Years 7 and 8 boys participate in the Wide Interest Reading English Development (WIRED) program as a part of the English curriculum.
 The goal of this program is to enhance the literacy skills of students and to encourage them to discover reading as a worthy pastime that can support each boy to become lifelong learner.

 The Middle School – Year 9